 The mission of the Brown County Historical Society is to collect, preserve and present the history of Brown County, Indiana.
-To approach this goal, we maintain the Pioneer Museum in downtown Nashville, The Bailey/Reeve Archives at our Society building and present a monthly program on local history.
+To approach this goal, we maintain the Pioneer Museum in downtown Nashville, The Coulter Archives at our Society building and present a monthly program on local history.

 Come See Our Beautiful History Center !

 Located just northeast of the courthouse, the recently completed Brown County History Center welcomes visitors with a wide front porch and rustic charm.
 There are exhibit halls, a reconstructed log cabin room with fireplace, a gift shop, environmentally controlled areas for the collection and archive of important documents.
 Learn what makes Brown County so fascinating.
-During the rest of the year we are open Thursday thru Sunday from 11:00 to 4:00 p.m.
-The building is open to visitors during the Winter months on Tuesdays and Fridays only.
-Tours are available for groups by reservation any other days - please call 812-988-2899
+Tours are also available for groups by reservation on days we are not normally open - please call 812-988-2899

 "Lest We Forget - History of Veterans Affairs in Brown County"